NotNanetteKaye/GitHub-notnanettekaye/README.md

 - 🌱 I’m currently learning how to deploy full-stack apps via AWS
 - 📫 How to reach me: dolerananettekaye@gmail.com
 - 😄 Pronouns: she/her/siya
-- ⚡ Fun fact: I am lef-handed!
+- ⚡ Fun fact: I am left-handed!

 Feel free to connect with me on LinkedIn as well: https://www.linkedin.com/in/nanettekayedolera/